percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

    :dyn: Yes
    :default: OFF

 This variable controls whether the node participates in Flow Control.
-Setting the :variable:`wsrep_desync` to ``ON`` does not automatically mean that a node will be out of sync with the cluster.
-It will continue to replicate in and out the writesets as usual.
-The only difference is that flow control will no longer take care of the ``desynced`` node.
-The result is that if :variable:`wsrep_local_recv_queue` gets higher than maximum allowed, all the other nodes will ignore the replication lag on the node being in ``desync`` mode.
-Toggling this back will require an IST or an SST depending on how long it was desynchronized.
-This is similar to cluster de-synchronization, which occurs during RSU TOI.
-Because of this, it's not a good idea to keep desync set for a long period of time, nor should you desync several nodes at once.
+Setting this variable to ``ON`` does not automatically mean that a node will be out of sync with the cluster.
+It will continue to replicate the writesets as usual.
+The only difference is that flow control will no longer take care of the desynced node.
+The result is that if :variable:`wsrep_local_recv_queue` gets higher than maximum allowed, all the other nodes will ignore the replication lag on the desynced node.
+Toggling this back to ``OFF`` will require an IST or an SST, depending on how long it was desynchronized.
+This is similar to cluster desynchronization, which occurs during RSU TOI.

+It's not a good idea to keep desync set for a long period of time, nor should you desync several nodes at once.
 Also, you'll need to desync a node before it starts causing flow control for it to have any effect.

-Node can also be desynchronized with  ``/*!
+A node can also be desynchronized with  ``/*!
 WSREP_DESYNC */`` query comment.

+The following logic applies to desynced nodes:

+* If a node is explicitly desynced, then implicitly desyncing a node using RSU/FTWRL is allowed.

+* If a node is implicitly desynced using RSU/FTWRL, then explicitly desyncing a node is blocked until implicit desync is complete.

+* If a node is explicitly desynced and then implicitly desycned using RSU/FTWRL, then any request for another implicit desync is blocked until the former implicit desync is complete.

 .. variable:: wsrep_dirty_reads